NeilBacs/DataAnalystPorfolioProjects/SQL_DataAnalystJob2.md

 		business_title,
         	agency,
 		estimated_salary
-FROM cleaned_table
+FROM Unified_Salary
-WHERE agency="BOARD OF CORRECTION"
+WHERE agency='BOARD OF CORRECTION'
 ORDER BY estimated_salary DESC;
 /*
 Top 5 business title results in DEPARTMENT OF TRANSPORTATION agency: